idvorkin/idvorkin.github.io/_d/SustainableWork.md

 I don't, and I bet you don't either.

 The people I want to work with value a culture encouraging them to balance their family, health, hobbies and work - aka work life balance.
-For a culture to be real, the leadership team needs walk the talk, and I'll describe how I role model work life balance, and the mechanisms I put in place to encourage balance in my teams.
+For a culture to be real, the leadership team needs walk the talk, and I'll describe how I role model work life balance, and the mechanisms I use to help the team achieve balance.

 ### How do I model work life balance